Simple, Elegant Thanksgiving Tablescape

 I then added a centerpiece candle (for the center focal point).
 Starting from the focal point, I placed six gala apples on the runner – three on either side of the candle since I’m a girl who loves symmetry!

 Next I laid down some of my staples like simple round white plates and every day silverware.
-Rather than paper napkins, I added cream linen napkins.
+Rather than paper napkins, I added ivory linen napkins.

 For a simple napkin setting, I tied a strand of gold cord around a sprig of eucalyptus and the napkin itself, so easy and beautiful!
 Plus, this ties in the place setting with the table centerpiece.